coderefinery/reproducible-research/content/index.rst

 Reproducible research
 =====================

-Have you ever spent days trying to repeat the results from few weeks or months ago?
+Have you ever spent days **trying to repeat the results from few weeks or months ago**?
 Or you have to do paper revisions, but you just can't get the results to match up?
 It's unpleasant for both you and science.

 In this lesson we will explore different methods and tools for better reproducibility in research software and data.
-We will demonstrate how version control, workflows, containers, and package managers can be used to record reproducible environments and computational steps for our future selves.
+We will demonstrate how version control, workflows, containers, and package managers can be used to **record reproducible environments and computational steps** for our future selves.

 .. admonition:: Learning outcomes